NkVaishnav/Vaishnav_Physical_design/README.md

 	echo $my_variable
 	}
 echo $target_library
+#Generally we see the below code gives a result of the pointer that is pointing it
 foreach_in_collection my_var [get_lib_cells */*and*] {
 	echo $my_var;
 	}
+#To dereference the pointer that is showing we need to set it to a variable as shown below and then echo the variable set
 foreach_in_collection my_var [get_lib_cells */*and*] {
 			set my_var_name [get_object_name $my_var]; echo $my_var_name;
 			}

 ```
+The outputs for the following script given above is mentioned below
 ![Lab2_1](https://github.com/NkVaishnav/Vaishnav_Physical_design/blob/master/Vaishnav_Physical_design_%23day6/TCL_IMAGES/LAB2_1.png)

 ![Lab2_2](https://github.com/NkVaishnav/Vaishnav_Physical_design/blob/master/Vaishnav_Physical_design_%23day6/TCL_IMAGES/LAB2_3.png)
 ![Lab2_3](https://github.com/NkVaishnav/Vaishnav_Physical_design/blob/master/Vaishnav_Physical_design_%23day6/TCL_IMAGES/LAB2_3.png)
 ![Lab2_4](https://github.com/NkVaishnav/Vaishnav_Physical_design/blob/master/Vaishnav_Physical_design_%23day6/TCL_IMAGES/LAB2_4.png)

+**Points to remember** :
+1. set is used for creating and storing information in the variables
+2. We use $ to use any variable that is set when required to be seen in action
+3. Square brackets are used for nesting the commands in TCL.
+4. Make sure there are spaces before "{" and after "}" to avoid any errors
+5. Wrong manipulation might lead to infinite loop so make sure you use the variables properly.
+6. "\" is used if we need write in next line in tcl file but to be considered as continuation of the current line according to the code.
+7.  foreach_in_collection is specific to synopsys not common in TCL.
+8. 90% of the outputs of dc are collection so when required we can use foreach_in_collection to query through it
+9. We can only create list by ourself but collections are created by dc tool
+10. We can differentiate between list and collection by printing them if it has {} at start and end it is a collection else it is a list.
 </details>

 </details>